sunschong/Zendesk-Challenge/README.md

 4. Enter the password: zendeskchallenge

-5. Wait as it will process the credentials and display the ticket data.
-The data will also be saved in a txt file called 'tickets.txt' and will be displayed in notepad once the program is finished.
+5. Wait as it will process the credentials and display the ticket data on the terminal window.
+The data will also be saved in a txt file called 'tickets.txt' and will be displayed in notepad as well once the program is finished.

 # Conclusion
 I will include sample output of the program labeled as 'sample tests.txt.'
 It contains output of the program from test runs and what happens if a different email or password other than the ones I listed on this document was entered.
 If the wrong credentials are entered, it will simply return an error with the request.